emard/synthowheel/README.md

 realtime performance.

-Array of 128 generators simultaneously plays waveform described as a weighted sum of 9 sinewave harmonics per generator, or any user-defined wave function.
+Array of 128 generators simultaneously plays waveform described as a weighted sum of 9 sinewave harmonics per note.
+Instead of sinewave, any other user-defined wave function can be used.
-Each generator plays this waveform at different speed and volume, numerically tuned over a full MIDI range of 10+ octaves with configurable meantones of quarter-comma temperament, equal temperament or user-defined temperament in cents (1/1200).
+Each generator plays this waveform at different speed and volume, numerically tuned over a full MIDI range of 10+ octaves with configurable meantones with defaults of quarter-comma, Bach, Hammond, equal temperament or user-defined temperament in cents (1/1200).
 The time base is derived from the quartz oscillator with relative stability of 1E-5 so all tones will be stable and correct up to this